khickel/GradleLegacyNativeMigration/README.md

 * Add example that creates a .h file for the application.
 Ask how to properly make the compile task depend on the creation of the .h file (it seems to work, but is it reliable).

-* Add example and text for a manual test whjere stageDebug doesn't recopy the target file if it was manually deleted, unless it had to rebuild the input file.
+* Add example and text for a manual test where stageDebug doesn't recopy the target file if it was manually deleted, unless it had to rebuild the input file.